 Why is it not Keto?

 Well, if you will cut thinner slices, then it will be Keto!
 This time we couldn’t compromise the taste.
-To do that we had to use just a 100g of ancient Greek cereal called Zea (also known as Dinkel or Spelt).
+To do that we had to use just a 100g of ancient Greek cereal called Zea (also known as Emmer).
 Before you start judging us, please understand, Greek Tsoureki cannot be made with only Keto friendly flours.
 The taste simply cannot be the same and the only way we can make it healthy and suitable for Low-Carb eaters is to add this small amount of Zea.

 The Zea Controversy and can we use it in Low-Carb baking?